 Length: 109 minutes / 1.82 hours

 An interesting way to play off of stereotypes is to create characters who exhibit the opposite traits.
 Sure, there are plenty of lions who represent strong ideals, like Aslan from the Chronicles of Narnia series.
-Still, a cowardly lion, like the one found in The Wizard of Oz (1940), is much more entertaining because he doesn’t act like one would expect a lion to act.
+Still, a cowardly lion, like the one found in The Wizard of Oz (1940), is much more entertaining because he doesn’t behave like one would expect a lion to act.
 Similarly, Alex the Lion from Madagascar (2005) was given his meat to him by zoo caretakers, thus depriving him of any hunting skills.
-Even the rehabilitated lion from Secondhand Lions (2003) became more like a housecat than a dangerous predator.
+Even the rehabilitated lion from Secondhand Lions (2003) became more like a house cat than a dangerous predator.
 However, just because a lion doesn’t act the way we think it should, we are often initially cautious because of the warnings about lions we have heard time and again over the years.

-Brothers Hub (Robert Duvall) and Garth (Michael Caine) McCann were content living out the rest of their remaining days shooting at travelling salesmen and performing risky stunts.
+Brothers Hub (Robert Duvall) and Garth (Michael Caine) McCann were content living out the rest of their remaining days shooting at traveling salesmen and performing risky stunts.
 Unfortunately, their niece dropped her son, Walter Caldwell (Haley Joel Osment), off at their country home.
 As the teenage boy and his great uncles get to know each other, they eventually grow close.
-After Hub orders a retired lion from a circus, he’s disappointed to learn the lioness is tame, since he wanted to hunt the beast and mount its head on his wall.
+After Hub orders a retired lion from a circus, he’s disappointed to learn the lioness is tame since he wanted to hunt the beast and mount its head on his wall.
 Escaping from her cage, the lioness adapts to the cornfield and makes it her territory.
-While Walter learns that the rumors of his great uncles’ wealth and adventures are true, his mother arrives to try and claim the fortune.
+While Walter learns the rumors of his great uncles’ wealth and adventures are true, his mother arrives to try and claim the fortune.
 It’s at this point when the old lioness steps in to protect Walter, giving him the ability to separate himself from his lyin’ mother for good.